 Additional information, as well as a link to the electronic PLUS Loan Application, can be accessed through the links below:

 PLEASE NOTE that any information relating to the "borrower" on the application and Master Promissory Note are asking for parent information NOT student information.

 If the parent is approved, he/she will need to complete an electronic Master Promissory Note at www.studentloans.gov.

 If the parent is denied, and the student wishes to request addition funding, please refer to www.nmu.edu/finaiddirectloan for more information on the process and on loan limits.
 These students would be eligible to borrow at the Independent Additional Unsubsidized Loan amount.

 For questions on credit decisions, credit appeals, or endorser related questions, please contact Direct Loan Applicant Services at 1-800-557-7394.
 For question on the servicing of your loan, please contact Direct Loan Servicing at 1-800-848-0979.

 If you need to make reduced or no payments while your student is in school at least half time, please contact your loan servicer or log into your account at www.myedaccount.com to view different repayment options.

 Graduate and Professional Student PLUS Loan

 Graduate and professional students seeking additional loan funding may also apply for a Grad PLUS Loan.
-This loan is at a fixed 7.9% interest rate.
+This loan is at a fixed 6.41% interest rate for loans disbursed between July 1, 2013 and June 30, 2014.
 While this rate is higher than a graduate student's Direct Loans, it is typically lower than a private, alternative loan.

 Students interested in applying for this loan should stop by the Financial Aid Office to discuss this option and see if it is relevant to them.